CGCooke/Blog/_posts/2021-01-03-Number-Extraction-With-Tesseract.md

 ![_config.yml]({{ site.baseurl }}/images/2020-12-18-A-Playground-In-Nuketown/Nuketown-84-1.jpg)

 By using Optical Character Recognition (OCR), we can read this heading, allowing us to digitise the players current heading on a frame by frame basis.
-I've choses to use[Tesseract](https://github.com/tesseract-ocr/tesseract), a powerful opensource library of OCR.
+I've choses to use [Tesseract](https://github.com/tesseract-ocr/tesseract), a powerful open source library for OCR.
+In Python, we can use [Pytesseract](https://pypi.org/project/pytesseract/), which is a wrapper around *Tesseract*.

+You can find the video I'm digitising [here](https://www.youtube.com/watch?v=dozMeWeraFk).

 ```python